apigee/apigeecli/README.md

 * `--skip-policy=false`: By default the GraphQL policy is added to the proxy (to validate API requests).
 By setting this to false, schema validation is not enabled.
 * `--target-url-ref`: Specify a target endpoint location variable.
 For ex: `--target-url-ref=propertyset.gql.url` implies the GraphQL target location is available in an environment scoped property set called `gql` and the key is `url`.

+## Automate via Cloud Build

+A sample customer cloud builder has been created to demonstrate automation of deployments from Cloud Build.
+The custom cloud build has been created this [cloudbuild.yaml](./cloud-builder.yaml) file and [Dockerfile](./Dockerfile.builder).

+This sample [cloud-build](./samples/cloudbuild.yaml) demonstrates how to automate Apigee API proxy creation and deployment for a Cloud Run application.
+The sample assumes the existence of an OAS document from which a proxy definition is generated.

 ___

 ## Support